Demosthenes-Eth/public-domain-token/README.md

 **3.3 Expiration Logic**
 - Each issuer has an `expirationBlock`.
 The default “term” for an issuer is `issuerInterval` blocks.
 - If the current block is beyond an issuer’s `expirationBlock`, that issuer is considered expired and cannot mint or burn.
-- The owner can set `issuerInterval` (for testing or dynamic changes).

 **3.4 Transferring Issuer Authorization**
 - `transferIssuerAuthorization(address newIssuer)`